EliiseS/board-demo/README.md

 # Github boards with Scrum

-This repository is to demonstrate an example of how to use Github boards with Scrum
+This repository is to demonstrate an example of how to use Github project boards with Scrum

 ## Issue types